 This post may contain affiliate links.
 For more information, read my disclosure policy.

-This is the BEST Lemon Poppyseed Bread!
+This is the BEST Lemon Poppy Seed Bread with glaze!
 It’s soft, moist, and bursting with lemon flavor.
 I top it with a simple lemon glaze for the perfect finishing touch.
 It’s great for breakfast, brunch, or as a snack cake, plus it’s freezer-friendly!

 Table of Contents